MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-213.md

 Motion controllers in the mixed reality world add another level of interactivity.
 With [motion controllers](motion-controllers.md), we can directly interact with objects in a more natural way, similar to our physical interactions in real life, increasing immersion and delight in your app experience.

-In Mixed Reality 213, we will explore the motion controller's input events by creating a simple spatial painting experience.
+In MR Input 213, we will explore the motion controller's input events by creating a simple spatial painting experience.
 With this app, users can paint in three-dimensional space with various types of brushes and colors.

 **Topics covered in this tutorial**